netdata/netdata/health/notifications/email/README.md

 # Email

 You need a working `sendmail` command for email alerts to work.
-Almost all mail transfer agents (MTAs) provide a `sendmail` interface.
+Almost all Mail Transfer Agents (MTAs) provide a `sendmail` interface.

 Netdata sends all emails as user `netdata`, so make sure your `sendmail` works for local users.